FGMEMBERS/ExpansionPack/README.md

 Expansion Pack
 ==============

-fg-expansion-pack is a project that provides various modules for FlightGear aircraft.
+The FlightGear Expansion Pack is a project that provides various shared modules that can be used by aircraft to easily add certain features.
+It was created in order to reduce the amount of copy/paste that is happening among many aircraft in FlightGear and to promote code reuse.

-The expansion pack contains the following modules:
+The documentation and the list of modules that the expansion pack contains can be viewed at the [GitHub Pages site][url-gh-pages].

-* fuel
-* fuel_sequencer
-* fuel_truck_dialog
-* logger
-* math_ext
-* refueling_boom
-* raas
-* updateloop

 Importing a module
 ------------------